Our Thesis

 They also support upstream suppliers, train workers and bring foreign currency into the economy.

-International labor mobility
+International labour mobility

 • Moving from a low-income country to a high-income country can dramatically improve a worker's life prospects.